Adelic Voronoi Summation and Subconvexity for GL(2) L-Functions in the depth Aspect: A Vorono i summation formula

 At the place $l$ we choose $\phi$ so that

-As in the archimedean case this is possible because the Kirillov mode of $\tilde{\pi}_l$ contains the space of Schwartz-Bruhat functions, which in this case are exactly the smooth (i.e. locally constant) compactly supported functions on $\Q_{l}^{\times}$.
+for a smooth (i.e. locally constant) function $W_l\colon \Q_l^{\times}\to \C$ with support in $\Z_p^{\times}$.
+As in the archimedean case this is possible because the Kirillov model of $\tilde{\pi}_l$ contains the space of Schwartz-Bruhat functions, which in this case are exactly the smooth compactly supported functions on $\Q_{l}^{\times}$.

 We still have to pick $\zeta$.
 We define $\zeta_{\infty}=0$ and set